kanesato/Azure-IoT/articles/IoTDigitalTwinDemo.md

-# Transport temperature data from a Raspberry Pi to a Digital Twins via an  IoT Hub
+# Demo : Transport temperature data from a Raspberry Pi to a Digital Twins via an  IoT Hub

 # ■Steps